KMarkert/EarthEngine.jl/docs/src/index.md

-# EE.jl
+# EarthEngine.jl

 Google Earth Engine in Julia!

-`EE.jl` is used to interface with the *amazing* cloud-based geospatial processing platform, [Google Earth Engine](https://earthengine.google.com), using the Julia programming language as a wrapper aroung the EE Python API.
+`EarthEngine.jl` is used to interface with the *amazing* cloud-based geospatial processing platform, [Google Earth Engine](https://earthengine.google.com), using the Julia programming language as a wrapper aroung the EE Python API.

-You can use `EE.jl` in the following two ways.
+You can use `EarthEngine.jl` in the following two ways.

 1. Interface with the good ole' object-oriented Python API that everyone knows and loves through Julia (i.e. `imagecollection.filterDate(...).mean()`)
 2. Interface with EarthEngine using with Julia-like syntax that leverages types and multiple dispacthing (i.e. `mean(filterDate(imagecollection,...))`).